jruwaard/aph_ema_handbook/docs/csd.md

   summarise(ms = mean(ms))
 d$ms_dfa = NA

-# determine DFA, in a moving window of 32 days, in steps of 7 days
+# determine DFA, in a moving window of 31 days
-window <- 32
+window <- 31
 for (i in seq(window, max(csd$dayno), 1)) {

   # get the sliding window data